-Stage 2 mesothelioma indicates the cancer has started to spread to surrounding areas.
+Stage 2 mesothelioma indicates the cancer has started to spread to lymph nodes.

 Curative treatment is still possible at this stage, usually through a multimodal plan.

 Approximately 25% of patients diagnosed at Stage 2 survive for at least 2 years.

 Stage 2 Pleural Mesothelioma